SecurityEssentials/ThreatFictionBank/index.md

 This fiction bank has been created as part of the [FiVu Project](https://spritehub.org/2021/09/02/fivu-using-design-fiction-to-identify-future-vulnerabilities-in-bio-iot/), funded by the [Sprite+ network](https://spritehub.org/) under EPSRC grant [EP/S035869/1](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/S035869/1).

+## Instructions
+Read the GeneVault Use Case and think about possible threats such an app could get.
+Read one of the Fictions and think about possible threats such an app (and data) could get this world setting.
+Repeat for two other stories.

 ## The Fictions

 1. [Fictional Bio-IOT App Use Case](FiVu_Workshop_GeneVault_Use_Case.pdf) - Rough Specification of GeneVault, a Fictional Bio-IOT App for Smartphones.